mitre/secure-coding-case-studies/python/msccs-3.md

 However, an observable timing discrepancy is present due to the time it can take to perform the hash_password() method.
 If a correct username is provided then the hash_password() method is called on line 225 which takes additional time to compute.
 If an incorrect username is provided then the hash_password() method is never called.

+### Exploit:

-**Exploit:** CAPEC-462: Cross-Domain Search Timing
+<a href="https://capec.mitre.org/data/definitions/462.html">CAPEC-462: Cross-Domain Search Timing</a>

 An adversary could use this vulnerability to determine the validity of a given username, or to create a list of users currently registered in the system.
 To do this, the adversary could construct a request with a potential username, send the request to the login() function, and then measure the time it takes for the software to respond.
 Performing this step multiple times, each with a different potential username, and recording the response time for each, will result in a dataset with two general response times.
 The short response time will be associated with valid usernames and the long response time will be associated with invalid usernames.

+### Fix:

-**Mitigation:** To address this issue the hash_password() method was added to the logic path where the provided username was not found in the system.
+To address this issue the hash_password() method was added to the logic path where the provided username was not found in the system.

     fixed file: piccolo/apps/user/tables.py